sveljko/sveljko.github.io/_posts/2014-3-3-send_recv_corner_cases.md

 "fun".
 Obviously, I'm kidding.
 It's quite the opposite.
 It's boring.

 We tend to assume how these will work, that it's OK and we don't need to worry about it too much.
-That is, we thing that the general description fits the corner case.
+That is, we think that the general description fits the corner case.
 Even if it doesn't, it's "close enough" and, it's a corner case, it doesn't happen too often and, as long as it doesn't crash, it's OK, whatever it is.